JuanPotato/Legofy/README.md

 ### Requirements
 * Python
-* Python modules: Pillow, click
+* Python modules: Pillow, click # pip will install these automatically if using `pip install legofy`
-* imagemagick
+* imagemagick # not needed but recommended

 ### Bugs
 If you find a bug: